If you don't already know your learning style, have a look through the below list to identify how you learn and see appropriate study tips to help!

 Set your desk up for success.
 Like working from home instead of at the office, going back to studying as an adult requires adapting to a new environment.
 Create a comfortable, well-lit, designated study space that’s all your own.
 Not only will it keep your study time separate from your home or work life, it will serve as a physical reminder to others to let you focus without interruption or distraction.

 Devise a study routine.
 There’s a reason for back-to-school routines for kids: they work.
-Establish your own routine at the beginning of every quarter or semester to help you keep up with your coursework, improve your time management and protect your other commitments.
+Establish your own routine at the beginning of every course or training block to help you keep up with your coursework, improve your time management and protect your other commitments.
 Even the simplest routine, when executed consistently, can help ensure that you get the most important things done.

 Embrace the change.
 Any significant change, whether it’s returning to the workforce, having a baby or going back to study, means shifting your priorities.
 Because everyone has the same 24 hours to spend each day, adding classes and studying to your life may mean you have to say “no” or “not now” to some other things.
 Recognize that while you’re studying, you’ll have to make short-term trade offs with your time.